DistributeCompany/open-manufacturing-model-docs/docs/getting_started.md

 ## How Everything Connects

-![A simple visualization would go here showing the relationships between classes]

 At its heart, OMM models your manufacturing system through interconnected components that work together, just like your real facility.
 Here's how they relate:

 - **Jobs** coordinate the production of **Products**